 Note that the definitions of certain terms such as “service” are slightly different than those found in Service Catalog #1 and Service Catalog # 2.
 The primary reason for this difference is because MO services deal with the application layer and direct users of these services may involve not only other systems, but people on operations teams.

+System

+A system is a set of elements (people, products [hardware and software], facilities, equipment, material, and processes [automated as well as manual procedures]) that are related and whose behavior satisfies customer and/or operational needs.
+Every system has an architecture and includes a selected set of entities, even if the architecture is not clearly described.

 Service

 A service is a provision of an exposed system interface to support actions of another system or mission operations team.
-A service is described by the set of operations that can be invoked and performed through the service interface.
+A service is described by service interface and protocols, the service PDUs, and the behaviors of the set of operations that can be invoked and performed through the service interface.
 Service specifications define the external interfaces and behavior of a system, but do not define the implementation.

 Service Interface